Jashanjyot/Embedded-Spatial-Measurement-System/README.md

 **Dependencies**

 - Microcontroller hardware
+- Stepper motor
+- Time-of-flight sensor
 - C programming environment for microcontroller firmware
 - Python (>=3.x) for data processing

 **Acknowledgments**

 This project demonstrates the synergy of **C programming** for microcontroller functionality and **Python** for data processing, resulting in an effective **Embedded Spatial Measurement System**.
-Special thanks to [contributors or organizations] for their contributions and support.
+To understand what specific components were used take a look at the project report.